haio/grunt-mustache-html/README.md

 ```

 * `layout.mustache` must exist, and its name should have prefix `layout`
-* `pages` contains the page templates that eventually created
+* `pages` contains the page templates that eventually created, `.json` contains the page specify data
+which can be also rendered in layout page.
 * `partials` contains the partial templates that might be used in the page templates,`.json` contains the json format data, its name must be the save with the partial.

 #### options.dist